Most Frequently asked Oracle Interview Questions and Answers:

 PL/SQL Package structure consists of 2 parts: package specification & package body.

-Hope the above set of questions would have helped you to get a glimpse of what Oracle is all about.
+I hope the above set of questions would have helped you to get a glimpse of what Oracle is all about.

 Even if you have a thorough knowledge of all the basic concepts, the way in which you present it in the interview matters a lot.
-Hence stay cool and face the interview confidently without any hesitation.
+Hence stay calm and face the interview confidently without any hesitation.

 Read NEXT Part 2: Oracle DBA, RAC, and Performance Tuning Questions

-We wish you all success!!
+We wish you all the success!!